jersou/gitlab-skip-if-tree-ok-in-past/rust-api-version/README.md

 Implementation summary :

-1. Check if the script has already been completed : check ci-skip file.
+1. Check if the script has already been completed : check if the ci-skip file exists.
 If file exists, exit, else :
 2. Get the "git ls-tree" of the tree "$SKIP_IF_TREE_OK_IN_PAST" of the current HEAD